syncfusion-content/winui-docs/winui/AvatarView/getting-started.md

 ---
 layout: post
 title: Getting Started with WinUI AvatarView control | Syncfusion
-description: Learn all about getting started with the Syncfusion WinUI AvatarView (SfAvatarView) control, its elements, and more here.
+description: Learn here all about getting started with the Syncfusion WinUI AvatarView (SfAvatarView) control with its basic features.
 platform: WinUI
 control: AvatarView
 documentation: ug